 "The Ruby catalog is truly a masterpiece thanks to your work and Lesley's graphic design.
 Just looking at the cover exudes Ruby's energy and spirit!”

-– John Toki, Associate Director, author of the forthcoming sixth edition of Hands in Clay.
+– John Toki, Associate Director, Mission Clay Art & Industry Program, and author of the forthcoming sixth edition of Hands in Clay.

 "A lovely tribute to an amazing and iconic artist and to our creative and inspiring community."

 – Jacqueline Duncan, ceramist, member of Ruby's Clay Studio & Gallery

 RUBY'S LEGACY: A COMMUNITY IN CLAY